dragosgeorgescu591-beep/frontend-/README.md

 # frontend-
-a webiste presenting a advert for a local restaurant
+a webiste presenting a advert for a local christmas event.